 There are so many options for dog dishes.
 If you’re like me, you select one that has a special meaning for you and your dog.
 Long ago I found a series of ceramic dog bowls made by a Mexican artist named Mara and decorated with whimsical dogs.
 Now I have one in every size and color.

 Of course, Sully has learned he has to pull his own weight on our outings.
 To do that, he has a great dog backpack, also made by RuffWear.
 I have found their products to be very well made, with attention to detail.
 For instance, these backpacks are lightweight, with five adjustable straps to keep my dog comfortable.
-They also have two leash points for attachment when I need to hook Sully up.
-And I love the padded handle, giving me an opportunity to help my buddy over rough terrain.
+They also have two leash points for attachment when I need to hook Sully up in parks.
+And I love the padded handle, allowing me to help my buddy over rough terrain.

 Any dog worth their weight in fur may require a cooling pad at some point.
 Sully and I like to hike, and on a hot summer day a long drink of water may not cool him down enough when we get back to the RV.
 For that reason alone, I love this gel cooling pad.
 I don’t even have to put it in the freezer beforehand, as the non-toxic gel will absorb heat and cool the dog down.
 The gel is pressure-activated and will recharge itself after 30 minutes of non-use.
 I have several friends with older dogs who use their cooling pads to alleviate joint and muscle pain in their senior buddies, as well.

-My most prized dog-related possession is a hammock for the back seat of my car.
-It helps me keep all the dog hair, dirty paw prints, and water in one place (and not on my upholstery!).
+My most prized pieces of camping gear for dogs is a hammock for the back seat of my car.
+It helps me keep all the dog hair, dirty paw prints, and water in one place and not on my upholstery.
 This Good2Go quilted seat cover is the best I’ve used for a variety of reasons:

 - It’s very easy to put on and take off, just slipping right over the headrests with adjustable straps.